DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/INTRODUCTION/Introduction.md

 #### Journal names assigned on 3PL Trading partner

+- Inventory management setup and which EDI document used for: <br>
-	- Item arrival journal name to be used to register stock for incoming stock
+	- Journal name with **Journal type** set to _Item arrival_.
+To be used to register stock for incoming stock receipts: **Inventory management > Setup > Journal names > Warehouse management** <br>
+		-  Shipment receipt - Purchase order
+		-  Shipment receipt - Transfer order
+		-  Shipment receipt - Return order
+		-  Shipment receipt - Voyage

 #### 3PL Document type setup
 Setup Document types which will be assigned on 3PL Trading partner. <br>